-Driving under the influence is a serious criminal offense, and having a DUI on your record can mean anything from higher insurance premiums to losing out on job and living arrangements because of what a background check will reveal.
-Clearing your record of a DUI is possible, but it depends on a multitude of factors, and it could take a very long time.
+Driving under the influence is a serious criminal offense, and having a DUI (driving under the influence) on your record can mean anything from higher insurance premiums to losing your license or restricting which types of jobs you could apply for (e.g., being an Uber/Lyft driver).
+Clearing your record of a DUI is possible, but it depends on a multitude of factors, could take a long time.

 The DUI Process

-Assuming you consent to the tests (and fail them because your blood alcohol content is over the legal limit of 0.08%), you will be arrested and booked at a police station on suspicion of driving under the influence.
+Assuming you consent to the tests and your blood alcohol content is over the legal limit of 0.08% (or 0.05% in Utah), you will be arrested and booked at a police station on suspicion of driving under the influence.
 After your arrest, you will receive a summons to appear in court, at which point you will be presented with the evidence that the arresting officer collected against you.
-During your appearance, you will be required to make your plea: guilty or not guilty of the crime of driving under the influence.
+During your appearance, you will be required to make a guilty or not guilty plea of driving under the influence.

-A DUI does not necessarily mean a jail sentence, although in some states, first-time offenders will spend a night or two behind bars.
-As an alternative, minor DUI offenses will result in probation, for which you will need to check in with a probation officer and complete the terms and conditions of your probation before getting the conviction wiped from your record can be considered.
+A DUI does not necessarily mean a jail sentence, although first-time offenders may spend a night or two in the “drunk tank,” a facility where intoxicated individuals remain until they make bail.
+Minor DUI offenses will result in probation, for which you will need to complete the terms, conditions and fees of your probation before getting the conviction wiped from your record can be considered.

-Probation is such an important factor of DUIs and potential expungement, that it accounts for two of the three general requirements that must be met in order for you to be eligible for an expungement (and even then, they do not guarantee that the conviction will be wiped):
+Probation is an important factor of DUIs and potential for expungement.
+It accounts for two of the three general requirements that must be met in order for you to be eligible for an expungement (and even then, they do not guarantee that the conviction will be wiped):

-- There must have been some kind of probationary component to the DUI sentence (as mentioned above).
-If there was no probation—that is, if the offense of the DUI was so serious that you were sent directly to a state prison as punishment—then it is highly unlikely that a judge will consider expunging the DUI from your record.
+- There must have been some kind of probationary component to the DUI sentence.
+If there was no probation—that is, if the offense of the DUI was so serious that you were sent directly to a state prison as punishment—then it is unlikely that a judge will consider expungement.

 - You must have complied with all the requirements of the DUI probation.
 If anything happened that violated the terms of your probation, there is a high chance you will not be able to get the DUI off your record.

-If you (and/or your attorney) determine that you meet your state’s requirements to expunge a DUI conviction from your criminal record (assuming your state allows for that to happen), there is a procedure to follow.
-This entails filing a petition to that effect (the petition includes both an affidavit and a motion for relief), paying the filing fee (anywhere between $100 and $400), and then informing the prosecuting attorney’s office of your intent.
+If you (and/or your attorney) determine that you meet your state’s requirements to expunge a DUI conviction from your criminal record, there are a few ways to request this.
+You must file a petition which includes an affidavit and a motion for relief, pay filing fees (anywhere between $100 and $400), and then inform the prosecuting attorney’s office of your intent.
 When the prosecuting attorney’s office receives notice of your request, they will have to file an answer and challenge your request.